This article is free for a limited time. For full access, plus more exclusive content and perks, become a Premium Member of one5c.

 Taking the train: 🧳🧳1/2

-Riding the rails is only better than flying in certain circumstances.
+Riding the rails is only cleaner than flying in certain circumstances.
 In places where electric, high-speed rail is the norm, like in Asia and Europe, a train is most often the greenest way to go.
-In the U.S., however, it only comes out ahead if you’re on the Northeast Corridor, which runs between Boston and Washington, D.C.—and is the only all-electric route in the Amtrak system.
-According to the U.S. Department of Transportation, a rail trip from Boston to New York produces 25.3 kilograms of CO2 emissions per person, compared to 141.1 kilos in the air, 135 kilos in a car, and 26.7 kilos on the bus.
-Beyond that route, U.S. train trips longer than around 1,200 miles begin to inch closer to flight emissions, Zheng says.
-For example, the longer (and diesel-burning) ride from Washington, D.C., to Orlando, Fla., produces 224.2 kilograms of CO2 per person, compared to 246.6 on a plane, 137 in a car, or 111.1 on a bus.
+In the U.S., however, it only comes out ahead in certain spots, like the Northeast Corridor, which runs between Boston and Washington, D.C.—and is one of the only all-electric routes in the Amtrak system.
+On that corridor, intercity trains emit roughly 36 grams of CO2 per kilometer––that’s up to 83% less than driving and 72% less than flying, according to Amtrak’s 2021 Sustainability Report.
+But venture beyond that route, and U.S. train trips longer than around 700 miles begin to inch closer to flight emissions.

 Driving instead of flying: 🧳🧳🧳